Carcinoid Syndrome Overview

 Carcinoid syndrome is a group of symptoms associated with carcinoid tumors.
-These are tumors most often of the small intestine, colon, appendix, or bronchial tubes in the lungs.
+These are tumors most often of the small intestine, colon, appendix, pancreas, or bronchial tubes in the lungs.

-Flush syndrome; Argentaffinoma syndrome
+Flush syndrome; Functioning argentaffinoma syndrome

 Carcinoid syndrome is the pattern of symptoms sometimes seen in people with carcinoid tumors.
 These tumors are rare, and often slow growing.
 Most carcinoid tumors are found in the gastrointestinal tract and lungs.

-Carcinoid syndrome occurs in very few people with carcinoid tumors, after the tumor has spread to the liver or lung.
+Carcinoid syndrome occurs in very few people with carcinoid tumors, typically after the tumor has spread to the liver or lung.

 The carcinoid syndrome is made up of four main symptoms including: